Aurora Cannabis Stock (TSX: ACB) (NYSE: ACB) - Investor Dashboard

 Aurora Eau – Lachute, Quebec

 The 48,000-square-foot facility features 11 purpose-built grow rooms that will produce approximately 4,500 kilograms of cannabis per year.
 The facility meets European Union GMP standards.
 Opened in November 2018, Aurora Eau is expected to create 100 jobs for local residents.
-The facility has its cultivation license.
+The facility has its cultivation license and sales license.

 Aurora Nordic 1 and 2 – Odense, Denmark

 Aurora Nordic is a 51 percent owned joint venture with farming company Alfred Pedersen & Søn.
-Construction will begin on a 1 million-square-foot hybrid greenhouse in Odense, Denmark.
+Aurora Nordic 2, a 1 million-square-foot hybrid greenhouse in Odense, Denmark, is under development.
 The facility, which will be completed to EU GMP standards, will have a cultivation capacity of 120,000-plus kilograms per year.

-The joint venture also includes a 100,000-square-foot retrofit greenhouse with an 8,000-kilogram annual capacity.
+The joint venture also includes Aurora Nordic 1, a 100,000-square-foot retrofit greenhouse with an 8,000-kilogram annual capacity.
+Aurora Nordic 1 has its cultivation license.

 Aurora Sun – Medicine Hat, Alberta